 Avoid using a charger for NiCd, NiZN, or NiMH.
 You need a charger, which is specifically designed to deal with and handle alkaline batteries.

-The Maximal Power FC999 Universal Rapid Charger uses an 8 bit microprocessor, and advanced RISC architecture, with integrated converter and multi-channel high speed input/output ports to intelligently monitor and control the whole charging process in real time, which can prevent overcharging.
-It also has built-in negative delta V cut-off function and short-circuit protection.
+The Maximal Power FC999 Universal Rapid Charger uses an 8-bit microprocessor, and advanced RISC architecture, with integrated converter and multi-channel high-speed input/output ports to intelligently monitor and control the whole charging process in real-time, which can prevent overcharging.
+It also has built-in negative delta V cut-off function and short-circuits protection.

-When you insert a battery into this charger, it determines the status of the battery and will either start charging if it’s good or alert you to the status if it’s bad.
+When you insert a battery into this charger, it determines the status of the battery and will either start charging if it’s good or alerts you to the status if it’s bad.